MuqC/fishcast-app/README.md

-# FishCast - Fishing App
+# FTS - Fishing App

 A React-based fishing application with features for social interaction, catch logging, spot finding, and tournament participation.